peter-gergely-horvath/dyna4jdbc/README.md

 ## Status and availability

-As of now, this library is under development and should be considered as "early beta", with many known issues and limitations.
-It is not yet promoted to any repository.
+As of now, this library is under development and should be considered as "development" or "early alpha", with many known issues and limitations.
+It is not yet promoted to any library repository.
 Any potential user will have to clone the git repository and build it manually.

 ## Dependencies